 This was a dark comedy from the 1980s of a man going on a date with this mysterious woman from a cafe and to buy paper mache paperweights.
-This was a rare comedy of Martin Scorsese that hard to find within his vast career of directing, acting and speaking in documentaries.
-He once directed a comedy about a series of unfortunate events and misunderstandings.
+This was a rare comedy of Martin Scorsese that hard to find within his vast career of directing crime dramas and historical pieces, acting roles, and speaking roles in documentaries.
+He directed this comedy about a series of unfortunate events and misunderstandings.
 The film is not slapstick but it is funny by the way the characters interact with each other.

 Paul Hackett, a word processor from big undisclosed business in Manhattan feels restless at night and decides to go out to burn up time at a cafe with a novel.
 He met a mysterious woman who he completely hits it off with.
 She tells him that she has a friend willing to sell paper mache paperweights for a small fee for the next day.
 Paul willing to know this woman closer decides to go on a date with her and pick up the paperweights on the other side of town in SoHo after 11 pm.

 This part is explained very vague on purpose to finish the explanation and not be too descriptive.
 But after the date is a bust and he has no money to go home, Paul must think of a way to just go home.

 Without spoiling a lot of the plot which the original theatrical trailer did I’ll end it here.
 A lot of the humour is within the twists and turns the lead character goes through.
 If you never hear of this film and just watched it now, the film will feel funnier without knowing all of the unexpected changes.

 The film has a lot of references to burn victims.
 This is played like a phobia that Paul had since childhood after some surgery and apparently not following the nurse’s advice to keep his eyes shut.